-Are you looking for answers on when to introduce baby cereal to infants?
-Learn how to feed cereal to baby for the first time, along with Gerber Cereals to try when introducing solids to your baby.
+Are you looking for answers on when to introduce baby cereal to infants or what is the best baby cereal to start with?
+Learn how to feed cereal to your baby for the first time, along with Gerber Cereals to try when introducing solid foods to your baby.

 This post contains affiliate links to Target.
 I receive a small portion from sales generated.

 Baby cereal is one of the first solid foods I introduced to the kids when they were a baby and able to sit up without support.
 It’s important to feed your baby cereals when they have reached the proper age, 6 months and older.

 Feeding your child Gerber cereal at the appropriate age can help with their development.
 I’ve heard of moms who mix cereal in their child’s milk to help fill their tummies before bed.

 There’s a misconception that feeding a baby cereal in their bottle helps with getting your child to sleep through the night.
 However, from a pediatrician’s view, it’s not recommended because feeding your baby cereal at a younger age could lead to obesity.